Kenneth A. Jackson

-Kenneth A. "Kenny" Jackson is a businessman in Baltimore, Maryland, with alleged past connections to the illegal drug trade in the city.
+Kenneth A. Jackson is a businessman in Baltimore, Maryland, with alleged past connections to the illegal drug trade in the city.
 He is alleged to be one of the Baltimore figures whose stories are dramatized in the HBO series The Wire, but his actual influence upon the show is disputed.
 The connections among drug trafficking, legitimate businesses, and political donations depicted in The Wire reflect aspects of Jackson's life.

 Early life

 Jackson was born in 1957 and raised in the Latrobe Homes in East Baltimore.

 When he was seventeen, he committed his first murder when he killed a Baltimore business man during a robbery.
 With drug and gang influence Jackson was able to secure a high-profile lawyer and gain an acquittal on a technicality.

 Criminal career

 He was convicted in 1978 for manslaughter, in 1979 for resisting arrest, and in 1984 on a drug charge.
 Jackson took an Alford plea in 1977 on a charge of manslaughter, and his sentence was suspended.

 Jackson's name appeared in the Baltimore Sun's 1987 series Easy Money: Anatomy of a Drug Empire, the author of which was David Simon, who went on to be the creator, executive producer, and head writer of The Wire.
 In the newspaper series, Simon claims that Jackson used to be one of the trusted surrogates of Melvin Williams, a legendary Baltimore heroin dealer whose story influenced The Wire character Avon Barksdale.
 Jackson explicitly denies any past connection to Williams.
 Jackson is believed to be responsible for initiating a 1981 drug war for control of the Lafayette Court housing project.
 In the mid-1980s Jackson was convicted on a federal gun charge, but was acquitted of murder charges in 1991.
 In 1992, Jackson pled a bribery charge down to one count of giving false information to a state trooper.
 Federal tax-evasion charges were dropped in 1994.